pywebio/PyWebIO/docs/guide.rst

     threading.Thread(target=run_event_loop, daemon=True).start()
     app.run(host='localhost', port=80)

-Finally, coroutine-based session is not available in the Script mode.
+Finally, coroutine-based session is not available in the script mode.
 You always need to use ``start_server()`` to run coroutine task function or integrate it to a web framework.

 Last but not least
 ---------------------